pellst/imp_msstudio_init/IMProv_on_Cedar_tut.md

 From here you can follow the **FastTrack** section and use the newly minted ami to run the PRC2 sample project as an IMP MPI job on aws.

+todo: The current version of IMP 2.11.1 has changes in how it processes the decorate_gmm_from_text.
+todo: The PRC2 sample project configuration needs to be amended to work with the later version.